tapdig/NetworkProgramming/README.md

 ``` console
 $ python3 Lab1/udp.py server ""
 ```
- On the client side, *hostname* should be the IP address or the hostname of the machine client wants to connect.
+ On the client side, *hostname* should be the IP address or the hostname of the interface/machine client wants to connect.
  ``` console
  $ python3 Lab1/udp.py client hostname
  ```